 A Child Care Board was formed in 2016, and Mrs. Denise Kempnich was hired as the center’s director.
 She was tasked with the major administrative tasks involved with starting a new child care center, including hiring staff, ordering supplies, and compiling the Employee and Parent Handbooks.

 In 2017, the church initiated a special fundraising effort to raise funds for a state-approved playground.
 Crouch Recreation was selected as the contractor for the equipment and installation.
 The church’s Board of Properties constructed the fencing for the older and the younger play areas.
 The playground was installed at a cost of $24,864 in September of 2017 with a temporary mulch surfacing donated by Enfield’s Tree Service and Heritage Nursery.
 A second fundraiser was designated in January of 2018 for the $32,000 needed for permanent surfacing, and the goal was quickly met through generous congregation members.
 The crew returned to remove the mulch, build concrete boundaries, and install the rubber squares that provide a safe surface for the children to play.
 The Playground Project was completed August 29, 2018.
+In 2023, artificial turf was added to the Toddlers’ and Babies’ fenced play areas as a result of state DHHS grant funds.

 God has continued to bless the center with steady growth.
 Most classrooms have waiting lists for parents desiring to enroll their children in Lord’s Lambs.